Regulation Takes 2

 Hello, and welcome to another piece of regulation supplemental content.
 We're back with our takes, and we got a new tankster, Jeff.

-like a Flash villain.
-Oh, no, no, no, no, no, no.
+Like a Flash villain.
+Oh, no, no,

-It's I, the new tankster.
+it's I, the new tankster.

 You'll never catch me, Flash.

-too fast too hot to touch i love a deliberate dodge from a pre-existing word like taker was right there and you just spun around it it was great
+too hot to touch i love a deliberate dodge from a pre-existing word like taker was right there and you just spun around it it was great

-it's the tankster it's not the taker that guy's dead
+the tankster it's not the taker that guy's dead

 the taker was my father please oh my god

-i'm imagining jeff doing that laugh and and then it does like a Donkey Kong freeze frame and says the takester below.
+i'm imagining jeff doing that laugh and then it does like a Donkey Kong freeze frame and says the takester below.

 It's like a Borderlands 3 intro.